QuickBooks Time Review: Pros, Cons, and Features

 It offers solid reporting (with some notable gaps), integrates well with other software, and has good security features (although clock-in security could be tighter).

-While QuickBooks Time’s price is definitely higher than that of competitors, it may work well for existing users of QuickBooks.
+While QuickBooks Time’s price is definitely higher than that of competitors, it may work well for existing users of QuickBooks Online or Payroll.

 Total score: 3.5 / 5